fahadhafizdev/latihan-graphql-1/README.md

 # latihan_graphql_1

-A new Flutter project. for learn graphql basic
+A new Flutter project. for learn graphql basic api

 ## Getting Started